LAA225/Distributed-Hash-Table/README.md

 ![Figure 3](https://github.com/LAA225/Distributed-Hash-Table/blob/master/images/fingertableExample.PNG?raw=true)

 Logout allows the node to go offline gracefully by sending all it's files to it's successor which is their rightful inheritor.
 It also informs its predecessor and successor of it's leaving so that the DHT arrangement can be smoothly updated.

-<sup>5</sup> The file must be placed in the current working directory.
-This limitation is a con of keeping this project free of any prerequisite libraries.
-Otherwise a fileDialog box would be added to accomodate more complicated filepaths.
-<sup>6</sup> Despite being a folder a apart, no node can access another node's files.
-It is meant to replicate the effect of running a node on individual machines.

 ### Maintaining DHT